DaRealFreak/watcher-go/README.md

 ## Usage
-There are currently 5 available root commands with following functionality:
+There are currently 6 available root commands with following functionality:
 ```
 Available Commands:
   add                   add an item or account to the database
+  backup                generates a backup of the current settings and database file
+  generate-autocomplete generates auto completion for Bash, Zsh and PowerShell
   list                  lists items or accounts from the database
   run                   update all tracked items
   update                update the application or an item/account in the database
-  generate-autocomplete generates auto completion for Bash, Zsh and PowerShell
 ```

 ### Global Flags